Get

 You should never allow your cat on the air mattress.
 Restrict their access from the day that you set it up.
 Once your cat gets in the habit of using the air mattress, it can be nearly impossible to keep them off it.

 If you see your cat on the air mattress, remove them and place them on their sleeping spot.
-Eventually, your cat will get annoyed at constantly moving and may stop trying to sleep on it altogether.
+Eventually, your cat may get annoyed at constantly moving and may stop trying to sleep on it altogether.

 4. Make the Air Mattress Undesirable